dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 **(3)** The mean and the standard deviation are on the x- axis while the y-axis represents the probability density of the data being analysed.

-**(4)** Both ends of the curve extend to infinity
+**(4)** Both ends of the curve extend to infinity **(5)** Starting from 0 (mean) to the right extend to positive infinity while from 0 (mean) extend to negative infinity; the positivity and negativity only indicates that the standdard deviation lies above or below the mean respectively.
 ![Probability Density Curve]()

 ## Standardizing Data with the Z-score